Charlie & Jeremy Hamp

 The Dedham Vale has beautiful ancient woodlands, water meadows and other natural sites and is definitely worth a visit.

 Long Melford.
 Two Stately Homes and Antiques Galore!

 One of the finest historic villages in South Suffolk, it’s our local village and an easy fifteen to twenty minute bike ride from The Shepherd’s Hut.
 Long Melford grew rich from the proceeds of the wool cloth industry of the Tudor period.
 Today the legacy of that wealth is evident in the fantastic church, stately homes and wonderful buildings located along Hall Street.

-You can get everything you need from Long Melford.
-It’s collection of shops include a fabulous butchers called Ruse & Sons, a very good chemist and a small Co-op that has pretty much everything.
-There is also a large collection of craft shops, art galleries and antique emporiums.
+You can get pretty much everything you need from Long Melford.
+It has a good collection of small shops that include a well stocked Co-op as well as craft shops, art galleries and antique shops.
 It’s a lovely long High Street that you can just wander up and down.